What is How-To Halloween?

 Yes!
 Parents can rest assured that their little ones will have tons of fun in a safe, indoor environment reminiscent of the excitement that happens in your own neighborhood on Halloween night.
 There aren't any startle scares or anything overtly disturbing on display.
 A parade of zombies comes through the hall briefly on Sunday, but it is about as family-friendly as a zombie walk can be.

 We strongly encourage ghouls and goblins of all ages to arrive in your coolest, most amazing creations and be a part of the huge spectacle at the show.
 But for those not fully decked out, we’ll have face painters on hand to help out along with some maker sessions showing how-to build elements of your own costume.
 Also, be sure to bring a bag because there will be trick-or-treating stations throughout the exhibit hall.

 The Killer Car Show kicks off day-1 of How-To Halloween, and showcases a line-up of weird, wacky and wild rides unlike anything the Capital City has ever seen before.
 It all happens in front of the Lansing Center on Michigan Avenue and is free of charge.
 Be sure to visit the Killer Car Show Facebook page for more info.

 When is the Downtown Lansing Zombie Walk?

-The Downtown Lansing Zombie Walk is a festival highlight on Sunday.
-All ages of the undead are welcome to walk for free, and participants are asked to bring a non-perishable food donation in support of the Greater Lansing Food Bank.
+A special Devil's Night edition of the 11th Annual Downtown Lansing Zombie Walk is a festival highlight on Saturday evening.
+All ages of the undead are welcome to walk, and participants are asked to bring a non-perishable food donation in support of the Greater Lansing Food Bank.
 Please check the Z-Walk Facebook page for all the details.

 Are there any additional fees after entering the festival?